On Binary Formation from Three Initially Unbound Bodies: Pairing Stars and Black Holes

 In Figure~\ref{fig:vk_msbh}, we also examine the final velocity $v_{\rm{f}}$ of binaries and the leftover (catalyzing) singles produced by 3BBF from the above setup (i.e., BHs of mass $10\,M_\odot$ and MS stars of mass $1\,M_\odot$).
 Note the velocities shown are in the frame of the interaction volume, akin to the global reference frame of the host environment, not the center-of-mass frame of the three bodies.
 The primary advantage is the direct translation to the final velocity of each body within its host environment.
-We also only include in the analysis binaries formed with $a_{\rm ij}/a_{\rm fs} \leq 3$---i.e., hard and slightly wider binaries.
+We also only include in the analysis binaries formed with ${a_{\rm ij}/a_{\rm fs} \leq 3}$---i.e., hard and slightly softer binaries.

-Given our assumption that the bodies' velocities are drawn from the same distribution regardless of mass, we find it is excessively rare that newly formed BH--MS or BH--BH \textit{binaries} have a final velocity in excess of the escape velocity ($v_{\rm esc}=2 \sqrt{3} \sigma$) of a Plummer core with the same characteristic velocity dispersion.
-Even in the case of two MS stars binding together with the aid of a BH catalyst (${>}10$ times less likely than a BH--MS pairing according to Figure~\ref{fig:sigvseta_massvelPN}) ejection of the binary only occurs for ${<}5\%$ of the MS--MS binaries with $a_{\rm ij}/a_{\rm fs} \leq 3$. \citet{Weatherford_2023a} similarly predicted that the energy release from 3BBF alone is almost never directly responsible for the ejection of a binary.
-Notably, the simplified 3BBF prescription from the \texttt{CMC} code used in that study automatically pairs the most massive bodies, artificially making binary ejection even more unlikely than the otherwise small fraction found here.
+Given our assumption that the bodies' velocities are drawn from the same distribution regardless of mass, we find it is excessively rare that newly formed BH--MS or BH--BH \textit{binaries} have a final velocity in excess of the escape velocity ($v_{\rm esc}=2 \sqrt{3} \sigma$) of a Plummer core with the same characteristic velocity dispersion. \dva{Even in the favorable case where a (heavy) BH catalyzes the formation of a (light) MS--MS binary with $a_{\rm 12}/a_{\rm fs} \leq 3$, ejection of the binary only occurs ${<}5\%$ of the time.
+Notably, Figure~\ref{fig:sigvseta_massvelPN} shows that the MS--MS pairing in such a case is also $10$ times \textit{less} likely than a BH--MS pairing, for which ejection of the binary would be even rarer.} \citet{Weatherford_2023a} similarly predicted that the energy release from 3BBF alone is almost never directly responsible for the ejection of a binary.
+Notably, the simplified 3BBF prescription from the \texttt{CMC} code used in that study automatically pairs the most massive bodies, artificially making binary ejection more unlikely than the otherwise small fraction found here.

+From simple momentum conservation, the prospect of low-mass catalysts experiencing high-speed kicks from 3BBF is much more promising. \dva{When a MS star catalyzes the formation of a BH--MS or BH--BH binary with $a_{\rm ij}\leq3 a_{\rm fs,ij}$, ${\sim}10\%$ and ${\sim}90\%$} of MS star catalysts have final velocities $v_{\rm f}>v_{\rm esc}$, respectively. \dva{Hard 3BBF can lead to even higher ejection speeds for single stars as $v_{\rm f}\propto \sigma$ if we only consider point-mass Newtonian mechanics.
+As discussed in Section~\ref{sec:finitesize_PN}, by additionally considering finite-size effects, direct collisions between stars with masses of ${\sim}1\,M_\odot$ begin to reduce 3BBF for velocity dispersions between $30$--$50 \, \rm{km \, s^{-1}}$ and eliminate hard 3BBF at $\sigma > 100 \, \rm{km \, s^{-1}}$.
+This reduction in 3BBF rates due to collisions is less pronounced for more massive bodies since the size of the interaction volume increases faster than the physical radii of interacting stars.}